 Each Part C plan typically charges a monthly premium in addition to the Part B premium (although, some plans actually pay the Part B premium).
 There are additional Medicare Advantage costs for Prescription Drug Coverage (if applicable), and for extra coverage (if applicable).
 The total cost may be higher or lower than you’ll pay under Original Medicare.

 Each Part C plan can charge different out-of-pocket expenses.
-You normally pay copayments for each visit or service.
+You usually pay copayments for each visit or service.
 The plan may charge you a yearly deductible or any additional deductibles.

 Additional Medicare Advantage Resources